bitshares/bitshares.github.io-old/_technologies/zh/collateralized-bond-market.md

 ---
-permalink: /技术/collateralized-bond-market/
+permalink: /zh/technology/collateralized-bond-market/
 title: Collateralized Bond Market
-subtitle: Lend or Borrow anything on your terms
+subtitle: Lend or borrow anything on your terms
 image: ../images/frontpage/icon-bonds.svg
 priority: 7
 summary: >
+    The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
 With the bond market you can earn interest on anything while allowing others to short any asset backed by any other asset.
-The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
 ---

 The BitShares bond market allows for an interest rate market between any combination of assets